An Extremal Reconstruction Principle under Covariance Domination: Envelope extremal principle

-We now state the main structural result, the \emph{Envelope extremal principle}, which shows that the supremum of the cost functional over the stability set is attained at a canonical extremal element determined by the covariance envelope.
+\end{prop} Thus, in the WSS/LTI setting the covariance envelope induces a pointwise spectral domination structure in the frequency domain.
+This places the extremal principle within the broader context of robust Wiener filtering and spectral uncertainty theory.
+We now state the main structural result, the \emph{Envelope extremal principle}, which shows that the supremum of the cost functional over the covariance envelope is attained at the reference source itself.

 \begin{thm} If $A \in \mathcal{V}$ and $A\in\bar{\mathcal{A}}$ then